joeavanzato/velociraptor-timeline-creator/README.md

 While Velociraptor does support certain integrations, I found it easier to work with the data by mass-extracting it from individual JSON files into CSV - hence, VTC.

+By default, only a subset of artifacts (listed below) are parsed into the super-timelines - but **all** artifacts, even those without a parser, can be cross-client dumped using -artifactdump into aggregated CSVs.

 ### Use-Cases
 * Building a summarized super-timeline from any supported artifacts present in Velociraptor (per-client)
   * ```velo-timeline-creator.exe -velodir "C:\velodatastore"```